lfbox7/Flashcards/README.md

 ### App Description
 Basic flashcard application.
+- Version 5.0 adds the ability to browse through multiple flashcards, flashcards are also saved and recalled.
 - Version 4.0 adds the ability for the user to update the multiple choice answers and gives the user an error if the text boxes are left empty.
 - Version 3.0 adds the ability for the user to input an additional question and answer, does not update multiple choice answers.
 - Version 2.0 adds multiple choice selection for the answers, third flashcard to indicate wrong answer, and a timer (1 sec) on third - flashcard to show question after answering incorrectly.